Venmo is a peer-to-peer (P2P) payment platform that allows the use of credit cards, unlike one of its main competitors—Zelle.

 If you’re shopping at a retailer that accepts Venmo, adding your best rewards credit card to your Venmo account could help you make the most of your credit card rewards.

 Keep in mind that tiered rewards are based on merchant categories.
-For example, your rewards program might dictate that in order to earn higher rewards on dining purchases, the transaction must come through with a merchant category code (MCC) tied to restaurants or eating places.
+For example, your rewards program might dictate that to earn higher rewards on dining purchases, the transaction must come through with a merchant category code (MCC) tied to restaurants or eating places.
 The merchant category on Venmo purchases may not come through with dining-related MCCs, meaning you may not earn the maximum amount of rewards.
 In that case, you might just want to use your physical credit card, but having it at the ready on Venmo could come in handy.

 Make sure the card you add to your account has enough available credit for the types of transactions you’ll make so you’ll avoid denied transactions or penalties for exceeding your credit limit.